MohamadAli20/ollopa-it-ai-clipart-generator/README.md

 For windows > venv\Scripts\activate
 And, for linux > source ./venv/bin/activate

-# Install flask using pip install flask
+# Install flask using
+pip install flask

-# Install openai using pip install openai
+# Install openai using
+pip install openai

+# Possible problem may encounter
-# How to display multiples generated images once user select greater than 1 as number of output
+1. How to display multiples generated images once user select greater than 1 as number of output
-# Suggestion, I think we can use looping to display it